ppaml-op3/insomnia/docs/guide.md

 whether the two values are equal.
 This signature may be ascribed to many modules that implement equality for various types.

-Additionally asbtract types in signatures may be supplemented by `where` clauses to produce new signatures that carry a manifest type in place of the abstract one.
+Additionally abstract types in signatures may be supplemented by `where` clauses to produce new signatures that carry a manifest type in place of the abstract one.
 (See the section on where clauses).